 [Section 96A inserted by No. 15 of 1993 s.
 28.]

 96B.
-Certain requirements relating to membership of organisations to have no effect
+Awards etc. not to contain certain provisions about membership of organisations

 (1) An award, industrial agreement or order under this Act, or any arrangement between persons relating to employment must not —